Table of Contents

 Method of preparation

-Description: Clear, dark brown liquid without frothing and significant sedimentation;with astringent taste.
+Description: Clear, dark brown liquid without frothing and significant sedimentation;with an astringent taste.

-Storage: Store in a cool place in tightly closed amber coloured bottle, protect from light and moisture.
+Storage: Store in a cool place in a tightly closed amber colored bottle, protect from light and moisture.

 Uses of Kumaryasava No 3